givens/getdata008-CourseProject/README.md

 - Codebook.md:  Provides code book for output produced by run_analysis.R script

+### Prior to File Execution

+Install dependencies.
+Run all commands in RStudio 0.98.1049 on a Mac OS X Version 10.9.5:

+        install.packages("dplyr")
+        install.packages("stringr")

 ### File Execution

-run_analysis.R operates on movement data that is assumed to be in same directory.
+The run analysis script operates on movement data that is assumed to be in same directory.
+To produce tidy2.txt output, download the data:

-To produce tidy2.txt output, do the following operations in RStudio 0.98.1049 on a Mac OS X Version 10.9.5:

     source('download.R')